Last updated: 15 July 2026

 - detect, prevent, and respond to fraud, misuse, and security incidents.

-Some features of the Services allow users to share content or make profile information visible to others (for example, between a pharmacist and a patient).
-Visibility is controlled by user-selected settings.
-Further information is provided in the Software User Terms and within the Services.
+Some features of the Services make information visible between a pharmacy and its patients (for example, prescriptions a patient sends to the pharmacy, and consultation bookings).
+Further information is provided in the Software User Agreement, the Patient Terms of Use, and within the Services.

 We may send direct marketing communications where permitted by law.
 We will not use your health information or other Sensitive Information for direct marketing without your express consent.
 You can opt out of any direct marketing at any time using the unsubscribe link in the message or by contacting us at the details in section 17.